 Task 3: Liaison with Leslie Lamport

-- a) Look up what potential causality, Lamport clocks, and vector clocks are. - b) Contemplate their relation to synchronizers and what you've learned in the lecture. - c) Discuss your findings in the exercise session!
+- a) Look up what the happened-before relation, Lamport clocks, and vector clocks are. - b) Contemplate their relation to synchronizers and what you've learned in the lecture. - c) Discuss your findings in the exercise session!